HW467

 parents at the table matters.

-of Warrior Mom and founder of the Autism Health Summit, joins the show to
+author of Warrior Mom and founder of the Autism Health Summit, joins the show

-discuss her appointment to the Interagency Autism Coordinating Committee (IACC)
+to discuss her appointment to the Interagency Autism Coordinating Committee

 Slepcevic

-her personal journey as the mother of a child with autism and explains how her
+shares her personal journey as the mother of a child with autism and explains

-advocacy has grown into a broader movement focused on addressing the underlying
+how her advocacy has grown into a broader movement focused on addressing the

-health conditions often associated with autism spectrum disorder.
-She discusses
+underlying health conditions often associated with autism spectrum disorder.

-what her new role on the IACC could mean for the future of autism research,
+She discusses what her new role on the IACC could mean for the future of autism

-policy development, and federal coordination of autism programs in the United
+research, policy development, and federal coordination of autism programs in

 The